One relator maximal pro-p Galois groups and the Koszulity conjectures: One-relator pro- groups

-Since $q\neq2$, the pairing \eqref{eq:pairing cup} is alternating (see also \cite[\S~3.2]{qw:cyclotomic}), and thus $n$ is even and $V_1$ decomposes into a direct sum of hyperbolic planes.
-Therefore, one may find a basis $\sB_1=\{\chi_1,\ldots,\chi_n\}$ of $V_1$ with $\chi_1$ dual to $x_1$, which completes to a bases $\sB$ of $H^1(G)$ such that
+\begin{proof} Let \eqref{eq:presentation G} be a minimal presentation of $G$.
+If $q\neq2$, then the pairing induced by $\mathrm{tr}$ is alternating, so that $m=\dim(V_1)$ is even.
+Hence, $V_1$ decomposes into a direct sum of hyperbolic planes (cf. \cite[Prop.~3.9.16]{nsw:cohm}).
+Therefore, one may find a basis $\sB_1=\{\chi_1,\ldots,\chi_m\}$ of $V_1$ which completes to a basis $\sB$ of $H^1(G)$ such that